apakhbari/CheatSheets/Event-Streaming/Apache-Kafka/Apache-Kafka.md

 ### 72 - Summary for broker cluster and topic without replication

 ## 12 - EXAMPLE 3 Multiple Brokers and Topic with Replication
+### 73 - SECTION 11 Introduction
+### 74 - Preparing for the next example with replication
+### 75 - Launching brokers and creating topic with replication
+### 76 - Observing logs folder and details of the topic
+### 77 - Producing and consuming messages in the topic with replication
+### 78 - Observing how messages were stored in the partitions on different brokers
+### 79 - Bringing down one of three brokers and observing changes
+### 80 - Bringing down another broker in the cluster
+### 81 - Bringing back both brokers
+### 82 - Summary for replication

 ## 13 - EXAMPLE 4 Kafka Consumer Groups